Account hierarchies are important if you need to partition projects, users, or re-usable content (proposal knowledge or RFP libraries).

 Hierarchy for Consultants

 Are you a consultant who helps clients write RFPs or craft proposals?
 If so, you can create a hierarchy structure to keep client work separate.
-When you setup clients as users in sub-accounts, they cannot see activity in other client accounts.
-So you can create/manage RFPs for your procurement clients or create separate knowledge bases if you are a professional proposal-writer.
+When you set up clients as users in sub-accounts, they cannot see activity in other client accounts.
+So you can create/manage RFPs for your procurement clients or create separate knowledge library if you are a professional proposal-writer.

 Knowledge Management with Hierarchies

 Let’s you have some hierarchies for your marketing teams around the world.
 You can create proposal knowledge in a sub-account for, say, the US operations.
-When you create a proposal in that US sub-account, the search engine will search for content in the Knowledge Bases of that sub-account, and sub-accounts under your account, and your master account.
+When you create a proposal in that US sub-account, the search engine will search for content in the knowledge library of that sub-account, and sub-accounts under your account, and your master account.